Skip to main content

 Setmore Key Features

-• Automated email and SMS reminders: Send appointment confirmations and reminders to clients and staff to help reduce no-shows.
+• Automated reminders: Send email and text reminders to clients ahead of scheduled appointments to reduce no-shows.

 Setmore Integrations